Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Harry Houdini

-The first excerpt represents the past or something you must release, and is drawn from Ion by Plato:
+The first excerpt represents the element of Air.
+It speaks of mental influences and the process of thought, and is drawn from Crito by Plato: